-The investment management of the Company has been delegated by abrdn Capital International Limited to abrdn Asia Limited ("abrdn Asia"). abrdn Asia is based in Singapore and is a wholly-owned subsidiary, and the Asia Pacific headquarters of, abrdn plc (the "abrdn Group"), a publicly-quoted company on the London Stock Exchange.
+The Company's Investment Manager is abrdn Asia Limited ("abrdn Asia"). abrdn Asia is based in Singapore and is a whollyowned subsidiary, and the Asia Pacific headquarters of, abrdn plc (the "abrdn Group"), a publicly-quoted company on the London Stock Exchange.

-Worldwide, the abrdn Group manages and administers a combined £500 billion (as at 31 December 2022) in assets for a range of clients, including individuals and institutions, through mutual and segregated funds, and 22 UK-listed closed end investment companies.
+Worldwide, the abrdn Group manages and administers a combined £494.9 billion (as at 31 December 2023) in assets for a range of clients, including individuals and institutions, through mutual and segregated funds, and 16 UK-listed closed end investment companies.

-The abran Group has its headquarters in Edinburgh with offices in London, Aberdeen, Singapore, Hong Hong, Shanghai, Bangkok and Philadelphia.
+The abrdn Group has its headquarters in Edinburgh with offices in London, Aberdeen, Singapore, Hong Hong, Shanghai, Bangkok and Philadelphia.